How much tax you pay in Denmark

 On a kr 690,000 salary, a single resident in Denmark pays roughly kr 270,407 in income tax and mandatory employee social contributions — an effective rate of about 39.2% for the 2026 tax year.

-What is the take-home pay on kr 690,000 in Denmark?
+How much is kr 690,000 after tax in Denmark?

-About kr 419,593 per year — an effective tax rate of 39.2%.
+kr 690,000 after tax in Denmark is about kr 419,593 per year — roughly kr 34,966 per month, at an effective tax rate of 39.2%.
 Use the calculator above to try your own salary.

 What is deducted from salary in Denmark?